xjsdev/iorpc/readme.md

     }
     cbWithErr.unbind()

+    if (false) { // works if allowNestedFunctions option is true
       // The ability to pass function references within objects or arrays is implemented.
 Make sure to unbind them when they are no longer in use. const {fn1, fn2} = await remote.functionWithReturnOfTwoFn()
       console.log(await fn1()) // fn1
       console.log(await fn2()) // fn2
       fn1.unbind()
       fn2.unbind()
+    }
     const remoteClbsSize2 = await remote.clbsSize()
     console.log(remoteClbsSize2) // 0
   }, 3000)